Arvonne Fraser Library

-Arvonne Fraser Library (formerly the Southeast Library) is a public library in Minneapolis that sits on the east bank of the University of Minnesota campus in the Dinkytown neighborhood and serves residents of the University community.
+Arvonne Fraser Library (formerly the Southeast Library) is a public library located on the East Bank campus of the University of Minnesota, located in the Dinkytown area of the Marcy-Holmes neighborhood in Minneapolis.
+It serves the residents of the University community.
 Designed by Ralph Rapson and built in 1963, the library is an example of brutalist architecture.
-The building originally housed a credit union for state and university employees before a 1967 repurposing, when it became the Southeast Library.
-Following a subsequent renovation from 2018 to 2020, the library was renamed after Arvonne Fraser, a women's rights advocate and political campaigner.
+Originally, the building housed a credit union for state and university employees until it was repurposed in 1967 to become the Southeast Library.
+After undergoing renovations from 2018 to 2020, the library was renamed in honor of Arvonne Fraser, a prominent women's rights advocate and political campaigner.
+Her husband, Donald M. Fraser, served as the mayor of Minneapolis.

 The library was preceded by several related historical libraries, which occupied other sites throughout the area.
 These included branches established under the leadership of Gratia Countryman, chief librarian of the Minneapolis Public Library from 1904 to 1936.

 Predecessors

 The Arvonne Fraser library was preceded by several others serving the same community.

 East Side Branch, 1891–1904

 The third branch of the Minneapolis Public library opened on November 1, 1891, in the old Winthrop School building at 22 University Avenue Southeast.
 It was replaced by the Pillsbury Library in 1904.